 Quick view Hydrangeas Big Leaf Proven Winner The reblooming hydrangea that really does!
 Let's Dance® Blue Jangles® is a big-leaf hydrangea that blooms on both old and new wood, with a tight, compact habit that is unusual among reblooming hydrangeas.
 Large, full flower heads will readily go heavenly...

-Quick view Papaver Orientalis Poppy In the center of a poppy's flower rests a very large, velvety-black seed capsule surrounded by prominent, dark purple stamens.
+Quick view Papaver Oriental Poppy Beauty of Livermere In the center of a poppy's flower rests a very large, velvety-black seed capsule surrounded by prominent, dark purple stamens.
 Altogether, these flowers absolutely steal the show when they are in bloom.
 After the bloom cycle is completed however, these...

 Quick view Penstemon Beards Tongue Penstemons are very drought tolerant perennials that are easy to grow and are rarely bothered by insects or diseases.
 Plant them in full sun and watch as hummingbirds feast on their delicious nectar.
 Zones: 3,4,5,6,7,8